Valuing a Business

 No Regrets

 It is important to hire an experienced divorce attorney in Grand Rapids to determine a fair value of a business.
-Call Kraayeveld Law if you need to file for divorce and you or your spouse owns a business.
+Contact Kraayeveld Family Law or call 616-383-2679 if you need to file for divorce and you or your spouse own a business.